25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### Forwarding Refs

 In some cases we need to expose DOM refs to Parent Components.
 There are few ways to achieve this.
-It is recommended to use **ref forwarding** in React _v16.3_ or higher,
+It is recommended to use **ref forwarding** in React _v16.3_ or higher

 ::: danger ADD NOTES HERE
 Check this [Link](https://reactjs.org/docs/forwarding-refs.html).